cs79/spline_deck/index.md

 A good question.
 It is a piecewise (usually polynomial) function used to fit a continuous function through complex data, instead of using a single high-order polynomial function.

+A spline is fit between sets of points called "knots", with a line or low-order polynomial being fit through each incremental pair of knot points.

+---

+## An example spline

-Here's what a spline looks like:
+Here's what it looks like:

 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1.png)